Azure-Samples/MyDriving/scripts/README.md

    ```
 	* _< location >_ is the Azure datacenter where you want the services to be deployed, such as "WestUS".
 	* _< resource group name >_ is the name of the deployed resource group.

+>Note: Machine Learning configuration and VSTS configuration are not supported by Bash.
+Please follow the following instructions to use PowerShell to complete configurations of those parts.

 ## Manual Configuration